How to Sell a Tenant-Occupied Property

 - Important: Depending on the particular city or town, an inspection and a renewed certificate of occupancy may be required before the property can be put on the market.

-- While it might be easier to put an unoccupied building on the market, the downside is no rental income for a potential buyer.
+- While putting an unoccupied building on the market might be easier, the downside is no rental income for a potential buyer.

 - Renters with a lease may be evicted prior to putting a property on the market.
-The landlord must issue a notice to vacate with at least 30–60 days notice in most states.
+In most states, the landlord must issue a notice to vacate with at least 30–60 days’ notice.
 The tenant must be notified by mail.
 The notice should specify a move-out-by date and instructions regarding keys, forwarding address, etc.

 - Unless a negotiated move-out settlement has been agreed upon by both parties, residents with a fixed-term lease that doesn’t have a termination clause may stay while the property is up for sale.